 Information connected to environmental, social and governance (ESG) used to assess an organization’s sustainability and ethical practices is known as ESG data.

-ESG (Environmental, Social, Governance) is firmly moving front and center.
-Companies are keen to align with consumer habits as buyers prioritze sustainability, provenance and ethics.
-Evolving to adapt to this new world sees organizations appointing Chief ESG Officers, prioritizing ESG strategies and recognizing the need for robust ESG data management.
+Companies are keen to align with consumer habits as buyers prioritize sustainability, provenance and ethics.
+Evolving to adapt to this new world sees organizations appointing chief ESG officers, emphasizing ESG strategies and recognizing the need for robust ESG data solutions.

 Historically, ESG compliance has been lightly regulated, if at all.
 Companies have been free to report on their successes with little in the way of benchmarks.

-However, as our recent blog exploring the shift to ESG noted, there is a move toward more transparency and rigor in ESG reporting.
+However, our blog exploring the shift to ESG noted that there is a move toward more transparency and rigor in ESG reporting.
 In tandem, investors and asset managers use ESG data to evaluate companies’ attractiveness.
 All of which makes a clear framework for building and managing ESG initiatives a necessity, not a nice-to-have.

 It’s this very breadth of ESG data that can make ESG data management challenging.
-Examples of what you have to assess include:
+ESG data should focus on: :